Why Christmas Adverts Work – A Data-Driven Approach

 The narrative arc is similar to H&M’s in some ways, and the facial expression analysis reveals this.
 First, the main displayed emotions are disgust, sadness, and contempt (as Frankie is judged, and sad to be judged), before giving way to joy and surprise, as the audience quickly gets over their fear of the undead, and has a grand singalong.

 Advert 3.
 Third up is an advert from John Lewis and is, at the time of writing, the most watched Christmas advert on YouTube of 2016.
 It features Buster the Boxer, a dog with a curious jealousy for a medley of creatures that take over his family’s trampoline.
 His envious rage is only shadowed by his cuteness.
 He waits and waits for Christmas day, surprising and shocking his owners by showing off his intrepid bouncing skills, and we are given the phrase “gifts that everyone will love” (but especially Buster).

 The story is characterized by the facial expressions, showing contempt and disgust (getting the trampoline up is hard work), giving way to joy and surprise, as Buster is happy to start his career as an Olympic trampolinist, and his family is surprised that he harbored such ambitions.

 The automatic facial expression analysis adds weight to what we can see from the story – the range of emotions that are expressed as the narrative develops.
 It also gives us some idea about how it will make people feel – as we react to the displayed emotions of others, we would expect them to feel the same as the onscreen characters.
 But which mixture works the best?

 The three adverts competing in the most important competition of the year.

-Biometrics and Mirror Neurons
+Biosensors and Mirror Neurons

 Next up came the humans in the form of iMotions employees.
 Eye tracking, galvanic skin response (GSR) measurements, facial expression analysis, and a quick survey would be used to gauge their reactions to each film clip.